pullhub/vscode-perl-debug/readme.md

 ### Remote debugger

-When setting the `port` attribute in `launch.json` the vs code debug extension will start a debug server for the remote perl debug instance to connect to.
+When setting the `console` attribute in `launch.json` to `remote` the vs code debug extension will start a debug server for the remote perl debug instance to connect to.

 eg.:
 ```bash